 It can also help to keep a playdate short.
 Limiting the time to an hour or so, especially on the first playdate, can help prevent outbursts and conflict.

 Knowing what your child is interested in can also help when planning a playdate.
-Think about what he can bring to a social situation.
+Think about what your child can bring to a social situation.

 For instance, I once worked with an 8-year-old boy who had an impressive memory and loved geography.
 His parents and I found a memory game based on the continents.
 The boy found it fascinating and was able to explain it to another child on a playdate.
 Both were then able to stay calm and focused while playing.

 Lastly, don’t give up.
-It’s important for your child to get lots of practice with other kids so he can learn how to behave in social situations.
+It’s important for your child to get lots of practice with other kids to learn how to behave in social situations.

 So don’t stop trying to arrange playdates.
 Keep asking for them politely.
 You never know who will say yes unless you ask.